jetpackpilots/IBView/README.md

 Class            | Notes
 -----            | -----
 NSViewController | It's view can actaully be an IBView subclass, but unfortunately live-previews are **NOT** working.
-So instead, add an IBView subclass as a subview of the NSViewController view.
+So instead, add an IBView subclass as a subview of the NSViewController's view.

 ## Known Issues

-- IBView's IBDesignable functionality in Xcode's interface builder is intermittent when IBView is distributed as a framework.
+- IBView's IBDesignable functionality in Xcode's Interface Builder is intermittent when IBView is distributed as a framework.
 Therefore manual installation is recommended for now, and IBView distribution via [CocoaPods](http://cocoapods.org) is on hold until Xcode has improved IBDesignable compatibility with framework views.
 If you are interested in checking it out or helping, IBView